Slow Cooker Southwestern Chili

 Ingredients

-• Corn niblets – Frozen or canned and drained.
+• Corn niblets – Frozen or canned and drained; adds sweetness and texture.

 Slow Cooker Southwestern Chili ingredients with labels.